| IT'S FULL STEAM AHEAD FOR THE COLLEGE OF MARITIME EDUCATION

 Every year in the month of September, a grateful and concerned nation remembers its seafarers.
 In keeping with this tradition, FEATI University College of Maritime Education celebrates Maritime Week.
 This year’s celebration, from September 19-25, 2011, served as the anchor of National Maritime Week (NMW) as promulgated by Presidential Proclamation No.1560.
 A significant related event is the observance of “National Seafarers’ Day (NSD)” on the last Friday of September.
-As is usually the case, National agencies such as the Maritime Industry Authority (MARINA), Philippine Coast Guard (PCG), Philippine Ports Authority (PPA) and even the Cebu Ports Authority join forces to create a swell of interest that attracts stakeholders from schools, the government, and the private sector to recognize the significant contribution being made by our seafarers.
+As is usually the case, National agencies such as the Maritime Industry Authority (MARINA), Philippine Coast Guard (PCG), Philippine Ports Authority (PPA) and even the Cebu Ports Authority join forces to create a swell of interest that attracts stakeholders from schools, the government, and the private sector to recognize the significant contribution being made by our seafarers.“If the students keep focusing on their studies and maintain great grades, they will surely have a good-paying and stable career in the maritime industry,” added Assistant to the Superintendent and CME Prof. Fabroa.
+(AMD)

 So on September 19, 2011, it was anchors away for CME starting with a parade of the cadets in full uniform.
 The cadets then headed for the activity center for the opening program.
 Present were Dean of Student Affairs Sr. Nicetas M. Favorito, DC, Deputy CEO for Maritime Affairs Capt.
 Hernando Eusebio, Assistant to the Superintendent and CME Faculty Member Deody Fabroa, the current crop of student officers of The Pirates, other school officials, and the entire CME family.